losandes/hilaryjs/README.md

 npm install --save hilary
 ```

+In this example, we'll produce the following files:

+* **api.js**: our web server
+* **http.js**: a platform specific HTTP implementation
+* **app.js**: our composition root / bootstrapper

-To get started, we'll create a module.
-In this example, it's an HTTP module, `api.js`, which will simply return "Hello World" when we navigate to `localhost:3000`.
-We need to export a name and a factory at a minimum.
+Let's start with the web server, `api.js`, which will simply return "Hello World" when we navigate to `localhost:3000`.

+> > Modules need to export a `name` and a `factory` at a minimum.
 Checkout [Registering Modules](https://github.com/losandes/hilaryjs/wiki/Registering-Modules) for more detailed instructions.

 > Note that we're not referencing Hilary, yet.
 There is no need to couple Hilary to your modules.
+Hilary just expects your modules to export specific properties, such as name, dependencies, and factory.

 ```JavaScript
 // api.js